vandanrohatgi/blog-grave/_posts/2021-12-7-Ethernaut.md

 <!--more-->

 Some may say I still don't know many things about blockchain, how will I ever secure it?
 That's the beauty of top-down learning.
 You learn as you go.
-It's not the typical routine of learn the thoery and then get the hand dirty.
-I beleive in learning on the job.
+It's not the typical routine of learn the theory and then get the hands dirty.
+I believe in learning on the job.
 With that out of the way...
 Lets dive into my first solve.

 # Hello Ethernaut

 [Play along](https://ethernaut.openzeppelin.com/level/0x4E73b858fD5D7A5fc1c3455061dE52a53F35d966)

 So first we just follow the basic setup guide, which is pretty clear.
 We interact with the challenges using the web console in our browsers.
 Here is where some might face trouble.
 The link provided in the guide to get test ether (which is required to play) does not work.
 [Here is an alternative I found](https://faucets.chain.link/rinkeby).
-It only gives 0.1 Ether, but that much is enough to play these challenges.
+It only gives 0.1 Ether at a time, but that much is enough to play these challenges.

-Also if cant call the "player" or "ethernaut" functions and variables, try opening the console and refreshing the page.
+Also if you cant call the "player" or "ethernaut" functions and variables, try opening the console and refreshing the page.
 Starting the challenge.
 It is pretty easy since this is just an example challenge.
 The challenge said to look into contract.info() to start.

 ![](https://i.imgur.com/MarT8Ve.png)